 Philadelphia has one of the earliest and most important American urban park and recreation systems in the country.
-It originated with William Penn’s desire to create a “Greene Countrie Towne.”
-Our park and recreation history tells the story of urban park design and the development of the public recreation movement.
+It originated with William Penn’s desire to create a “Greene Country Towne.”
+The city’s park and recreation history tells the story of urban park design and the development of the public recreation movement.
 It has shaped the history of Philadelphia’s architecture, city planning, and public art.
-It has also influenced our important cultural institutions and the conservation of our natural resources.
+It has also influenced important cultural institutions and the conservation of natural resources.

 Launched in response to the Office of Sustainability’s Greenworks Plan, TreePhilly strives to reach 30% tree canopy coverage in every Philadelphia neighborhood.
-We help residents connect with the resources they need to plant and care for the Philadelphia urban forest.
+The program helps residents connect with the resources they need to plant and care for the Philadelphia urban forest.
 Planted in sidewalks and other public rights-of-way, street trees beautify neighborhoods and bring communities together.
 Philadelphia Parks & Recreation has planted and maintained street trees in the city for over 100 years!

 “The City of Philadelphia has an incredible urban forest, and we value the environmental, health, and social benefits that it provides.
 From the street trees that line our sidewalks, to the more than 5,600 acres of natural lands along the city’s waterways, Philadelphians’ lives are enriched by the trees that cool our air and cleanse our water.
 We are currently embarking on an Urban Forest Strategic Plan that envisions a resilient and equitably distributed urban forest that helps residents thrive in every neighborhood of our city.”

 The City Of Arborly Love